planetA/tthread/src/tthread-python/README.md

 write   140049782269278 8768    140041149788224 heap
 ```

-As it is tab-seperated in can be imported into spreadsheet application without any addional tools.
+As it is tab-seperated in can be imported into spreadsheet application without any additional tools.